Build a Rust Project

 By default, we download and install the latest stable Rust release at the start

-of the build (thanks to rustup
+of the build (thanks to rustup).
+The minimal profile is used

-and includes the following language tools: cargo
+and includes the following language tools: cargo, rustc, and rustup.

-If you want additional language tools like rustfmt
+If you want additional language tools like rustfmt or clippy, please

-install them in before_install
+install them in before_install.

 To test against specific Rust releases:

-Travis CI also supports all three Rust release channels: stable
+Travis CI also supports all three Rust release channels: stable,

-The Rust team appreciates testing against the beta
+The Rust team appreciates testing against the beta and nightly channels,

-even if you are only targeting stable
+even if you are only targeting stable.
+A full configuration looks like this:

 This will run your tests against all three channels, but any breakage in

-will not fail the rest of build.
+nightly will not fail the rest of build.

 Dependency Management #